Force over Distance: Chapter 41

 “Don’t touch me,” Young snarled, pulling away.

 “Sorry sir.”
 Scott looked pale and lost.
 Confused.
 Afraid.
-His hands were covered with a pastel blue-white substance; his face was spattered with it.
-His eyes, his eyes were horrified.
+His hands were covered with a pastel blue-white substance.
+His face was spattered with it.
 His breath came in gasps as he looked back and forth between Young and Riley.
-He looked anywhere but at the floor, where, a few feet away, the other Nakai lay on the deck plating, its features an unrecognizable mess, half submerged in its own blood.

 “God,” Scott whispered.
 He brought a shaking hand to his forehead, leaving a smear of blue where he touched his skin.
 He looked at Riley.
 “Oh my god.
 I—this is.
 You’re—”

 “Hey.”
-Young put a hand on Scott’s shoulder and looked the lieutenant straight in the eyes.
+Young put a hand on Scott’s shoulder and looked the lieutenant in the eyes.
 “Eyes on me.
 You’re fine.”
 He pulled the kid into a hug.
 “You’re fine,” he said again, his mouth next to Scott’s ear.
 “You’re okay, son.
 You did good.”

 Scott nodded against his shoulder, then pulled back, still shaking, still unsteady.
 He looked at Riley, but he didn’t say anything.